-The Iona Community is an ecumenical Christian community of women and men who seek to live out the Gospel in a way that is radical, inclusive and relevant to life in the 21st century.
+The Iona Community is an ecumenical Christian community of people who seek to live out the Gospel in a way that is radical, inclusive and relevant to life in the 21st century.

 Below you will find some ‘Pen Portraits’ of our members:

 I am a teacher, writer, poet, piper, gardener, fond of high hills, less fond of slugs.
 An activist and hospitality provider for sanctuary seekers and those passing through.
 I am presently fostering Rima from Eritrea and learning Tigrigna.
 I am engaged in the International Ecumenical Peace Convocation, 2011, for the World Council of Churches and Senior Advisor to the British Council on intercultural justice.
 I regularly deliver public lectures and media outreach.
 I am a linguist, anthropologist, educator and theologian; Professor of Languages and Intercultural Studies; Co-Convener: Glasgow Refugee, Asylum and Migration Research Network, University of Glasgow http://www.gla.ac.uk/gramnet